TheBubbleworks/BubblePy_Demo_Blinkt_BLE/README.md

 - Arduino Primo
 - BBC micro:bit
 - Raspberry Pi
-- Other Nordic Semiconductor nRF51 and nRF52 devices, e.g. RuuviTag, Red Bear LAbs Nano, Adafruit Feather
+- Other Nordic Semiconductor nRF51 and nRF52 devices, e.g. RuuviTag, Red Bear Labs Nano

-**The DAT and CLK pins may need changing for your hardware platform.*
+**The DAT and CLK pins may need changing for some hardware platforms.*

 ```python